nmmmnu/HM4/README.md

 ---
 ### Architecture

 Architecture is derived from Apache Cassandra.

+HM4 works with **sorted** list of key-value pairs.

-There is memtable and several disk files.
+There are memtable and several disktables (files on the disk).

-Writes will be done in Memtable.
-Reading will be done first in memtable and if data will not be found there, system will try read each disktable until find the key.
+Writes are sent to the memtable.

+Reading are sent to Memtable and ALL of the Disktables.
+Then system finds most recent pair.

+*This operation is not as slow as it seems :)*

 This is called "LSM tree" or much simpler - "Differential files".

 Writes should be always fast.
 Reads should be fast if there are not too many disktables.

+As of 1.2.3 additionally there is optional binlog.
+In case of power loss or system crash, memtable can re recovered from binlog

 ---
 ### Memtable

-Memtable is stored in memory in skiplist.
-Skiplist is very fast O(Log N) structure, very similar to binary tree.
+Memtable is stored in memory in SkipList.
+SkipList is very fast O(Log N) structure, very similar to binary tree.

 It is much faster than a vector O(Amortized Log N), but slower than hashtable O(Amortized 1).

+---
+### Memtable with VectorList

+VectorList performance was very good, but worse than SkipList.

+However if you just want to load data, is much faster to use SkipList and sort just before store it on the disk.

+VectorList also have much low memory consumption, so you can fit 30-40% more data in same memory.

 ---
 ### Testing memtable with other structures